GRAINS-Soybeans rise on sweltering Brazilian heat, export demand

 Soybeans were also supported by the USDA's confirmation that exporters sold 123,300 metric tons of the crop to unknown destinations for 2023/24 delivery.

-Meanwhile, March corn CH24 was down 1/2 cent at $4.73-3/4 a bushel after hitting a contract low of $4.71.
+Meanwhile, actively traded March corn CH24 fell 1-3/4 cents to $4.73-1/2 a bushel.
+During trading, March corn fell to a contract low of $4.71 a bushel.
 The market remained capped by the arrival of a bumper U.S. harvest.

+CBOT March wheat WH24 finished up 11 cents at $5.72 per bushel after earlier coming within a penny of the prior day's contract low.

-The USDA on Monday rated 50% of the U.S. winter wheat crop in good-to-excellent condition, up two percentage points from last week and a bigger improvement than most analysts expected.
+The USDA on Monday rated 50% of the U.S. winter wheat crop in good-to-excellent condition, up 2 percentage points from last week and a bigger improvement than most analysts expected.

-(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Paul Simao)
+(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Paul Simao and Mark Porter)

 ((brendan.obrien@thomsonreuters.com;))